 NOW, THEREFORE, be it resolved by the City Council of the City of Kirkland as follows:

 Section 1.
-The City Council hereby endorses that certain document entitled "City of Kirkland Fiscal Policies," copy of which is attached to the original of this resolution and by this reference incorporated herein.
+The City Council hereby adopts the City of Kirkland's Fiscal Policies, a copy of which is attached hereto and by this reference incorporated herein.